David L. Katz, MD, MPH

 Katz directed the development of the Overall Nutritional Quality Index® used in the NuVal® nutritional guidance system, the world’s most robustly validated nutrient profiling system.
 Katz earned his BA degree from Dartmouth College (1984); his MD from the Albert Einstein College of Medicine (1988); and his MPH from the Yale University School of Public Health (1993).
 He completed sequential residency training in Internal Medicine, and Preventive Medicine/Public Health.
 He has received two Honorary Doctorates, and holds an appointment as adjunct professor at the George Washington University School of Medicine.

-He holds 5 U.S. patents with other patents pending, and has published roughly 200 scientific articles and textbook chapters, and 15 books to date, including multiple editions of leading textbooks in both Preventive Medicine, and nutrition.
-Recognized globally for expertise in nutrition, weight management and the prevention of chronic disease, he has a social media following of over 700,000.
+He holds 5 U.S. patents with other patents pending, and has published roughly 200 scientific articles and textbook chapters, and 18 books to date, including multiple editions of leading textbooks in both Preventive Medicine and nutrition.
+Recognized globally for expertise in nutrition, weight management and the prevention of chronic disease, he has a social media following of nearly 1 million.

 For more about Founder, David L. Katz, MD, MPH visit

 Susan is Executive Director for the American College of Lifestyle Medicine.
 Her work has spanned the gamut, from running political campaigns to serving in senior management and consultant roles for organizations ranging from professional sports and media to healthcare technology and worksite health promotion.
-Susan founded the not-for-profit The Plantrician Project and co-founded the International Plant-based Nutrition Healthcare Conference She serves on the board of directors for the American Board of Lifestyle Medicine, the True Health Initiative and the T. Colin Campbell Center for Nutrition Studies.
+Susan founded the not-for-profit The Plantrician Project and co-founded the International Plant-based Nutrition Healthcare Conference.

 Richard Carmona, MD, MPH